Smana/cloud-native-ref/README.md

 ![overview](.assets/cilium-gateway-api.png)

-This repository also is a reference for configuring a platform with the following key components:
+This repository also is a reference for configuring a platform with the following key points:

 * An EKS cluster deployed using Terraform ([here](./terraform/eks/README.md) for details)
-* Cilium is installed as the dropin replacement of the AWS CNI in kube-proxy less mode AND using a distinct daemonSet for Envoy (L7 loadbalancing)
+* Cilium is installed as the drop-in replacement of the AWS CNI in kube-proxy less mode AND using a distinct daemonSet for Envoy (L7 loadbalancing)
 * Everything is deployed the GitOps way using Flux
 * Crossplane is used to configure IAM permissions required by the platform components
 * Manage DNS records automatically using External-DNS